-Whether you are renovating your existing home or looking to build new, one of the biggest decisions that you will make is how to insulate.
-For years, many in the industry have used the classic fiberglass insulation, however, there are a lot more options to consider.
+Whether you are renovating your existing home or looking to build a new, one of the biggest decisions you will make is how to insulate.
+For years, many in the industry have used classic fiberglass insulation, however, there are a lot more options to consider.
 Today we thought we would cover the most popular options on the market today!

 Dense Pack Cellulose

 Dense pack cellulose insulation is the most eco-friendly insulation and is made up primarily of recycled paper fiber, usually post-consumer waste.
 Many consumers choose this because it’s the greenest option with recycled content.
 It offers a mid-range R-value per inch, an R4.
 You can still achieve a high R-value wall and roof though, it will just require more, but this also means your wall and roof cavity will need the space for it.
 For example, if you go with a 2×6 wall, it can achieve only an R21.
 But, if you are building new and can go with 2×8 or 2×10 for your wall or roof, you can easily increase the insulation.

 Spray Foam Insulation